 “And why would a CIA agent reveal such a horrible and discrediting secret to you if it was classified?”
 I expressed my doubts about it.

-“Well, he’s an ex-agent, I told you!
+“He’s an ex-agent, I told you!
 But wait to hear more.
 That’s not all!
 After the incident, the administration was determined to find out what was going on, and as you know, they sent a few more missions, but every time the same thing happened—the crew banged each other’s asses as soon as they hit the ground.
-In the end, in seventy-two, after failing to get to the bottom of it, the government couldn’t waste any more resources on the astronauts’ sexual satisfaction, and they finally aborted the program!”
+In the end, in seventy-two, after failing to get to the bottom of it, the government couldn’t waste any more resources on the astronauts’ sexual satisfaction, and they finally aborted the program.”

 “Exactly!
-And since they use them openly and publicly, I think it means they have already sold the technology to our stupid government!”
+And since they use them openly and publicly, I think it means they have already sold the technology to our stupid government.”
 Nostradamus put the shaker away as he clued me in on his next theory.
-“After a couple of years, they’ll probably hit the market!”
+“After a couple of years, they’ll probably hit the market.”

 My nutcase friend didn’t even register I was kidding him.

-“No. I guess in the future, there will be no hard copies anymore.
-The art will be immaterial and compressed in some way, and you’ll receive it over the air—sort of like the way television works now.”
+“No. I guess there will be no hard copies in the future anymore,” my prophet pal disagreed.
+“The art will be immaterial and compressed somehow, and you’ll receive data over the air—much like the way television works now.”

 The bartender shrugged.